 German disyllabic words were selected from the CELEX lexical database (Baayen et al., 1995).
-In order to maximize the speed of lexical access of the word as well as the predictability of the second syllable within a word, we selected words with a high frequency (CELEX spoken word frequency: MannSMIn $\geq$ 10; CELEX zeros replaced by Leipziger Wortschatz Corpus $\geq$ 4000) and with transition probabilities between the two syllables (syllable transition probability; STP) $\geq$ 0.3%.
+In order to maximize the speed of lexical access of the word as well as the predictability of the second syllable within a word, we selected words with a high frequency (CELEX spoken word frequency: MannSMIn \geq 10; CELEX zeros replaced by Leipziger Wortschatz Corpus \geq 4000) and with transition probabilities between the two syllables (syllable transition probability; STP) \geq 0.3%.
 The syllable transition probability was calculated for all disyllabic lemmas in the

 Figure 1.
 Schematic of the paradigm and acoustic material.
 A. The structure of a trial: Participants indicated after listening to a syllable sequence whether or not a target was present.
 In both experiments syllables were presented at a rate of 4 Hz (250 ms inter-onset-interval).
 Disyllabic word-units were presented at a rate of 2 Hz.
 B-C. Each panel shows the cochlear modulation spectra (Jepsen et al., 2008) averaged across cochlea channels and trials of the condition.
 Abscissa represents time and the ordinate represents the modulation frequencies.
 On the right is the modulation spectrum averaged across time.
 Black: first syllable; gray: second syllable.
 Targets were syllable repetitions (bold).
 B. Experiment 1: In the German condition syllables can be grouped into disyllabic words at a rate of 2 Hz.
 Modulation spectrum shows pronounced modulations at 4 Hz while modulations at 2 Hz are not clearly distinguishable from the activity at other frequencies.
 In the Turkish condition the syllables presented at 4 Hz cannot be grouped into words based on semantic knowledge, but syllable-to-syllable transition information is present.
 Cochlear modulation spectrum shows pronounced modulations only at 4 Hz.
-C. Experiment 2: The German condition, Turkish syllables were presented randomly.
+C. Experiment 2: The German condition corresponded to that of Experiment 1, with a different randomization of words within and across sequences; in the Non-Turkish condition, Turkish syllables were presented randomly.
 Thus, syllables, presented at 4 Hz, cannot be grouped into words based on semantic knowledge or syllable-to-syllable transition information.
-In both conditions, the cochlear modulation spectrum shows pronounced modulations and 4 Hz.
-O. D. The performance (accuracy) did not differ across experiments.
+In both conditions, the cochlear modulation spectrum shows pronounced modulations at 4 Hz only.
+D. The performance (accuracy) did not differ across experiments.
 Overall the performance was higher for the German compared to the Turkish/Non-Turkish conditions (error bars: ± 1 SEM).